Glaucoma

 Penetrating eye injury:

 Traumatic glaucoma can also occur in penetrating injuries caused by sharp instruments.
 The eye pressure is usually on the lower side initially.
-But once the wound is closed the eye pressure can rise gradually as the tissue inside the wound becomes swollen and irritated or due to bleeding inside the eye.
-Eye pressure is initially controlled with medications that reduce the production of eye fluid or those that increase the drainage of the fluid outside the eye.
+Once the wound closes, eye pressure can rise gradually as the tissue inside the wound becomes swollen and irritated or due to bleeding inside the eye.
+Doctors initially control eye pressure with medications that reduce fluid production or increase fluid drainage from the eye.
 If uncontrolled medically, can go ahead with glaucoma surgeries.

 Unmasking the Silent Threat: Diagnosing Traumatic Glaucoma: